peritext/peritext/specification/sections/doc-document_syntax.md

 ## Referencing, quoting, generating a bibliography

-### Specifying the bibliography data with bibText data
+### Specifying the bibliography data

-Bibliography should be handled with .bib file specified in the metadata of the document, or inlined as a resource.
+Bibliography should be handled with .bib file specified in the metadata of the document, or inlined as a resource in bibtext format.

 Inline resource :